 What is a patent in Cuba?

-A patent in Cuba is an exclusive title and right granted by the OCPI to all inventions.
-This patent gives the right to prevent anyone from copying, using, distributing or selling the invention without permission.
-The duration of an invention patent is 20 years.
+In Cuba, a patent is an exclusive title and right granted by the OCPI to protect inventions.
+As a result, it allows the holder to prevent others from copying, using, distributing, or selling the invention without authorization.
+Typically, the duration of an invention patent is 20 years.

 How to file a patent in Cuba?